Models of quantum computation and quantum programming languages: Computability

 Formally, the classical deterministic Turing machine is defined as follows. \begin{definition}[Deterministic Turing machine] A deterministic Turing machine $M$ over an alphabet $A$ is a sixtuple $(Q,A,\delta,q_0,q_a,q_r)$, where \begin{itemize} \item $Q$ is the set of internal control states, \item $q_0,q_a,q_r\in Q$ are initial, accepting and rejecting states, \item $\delta:Q\times A \mapsto Q\times A\times \{-1,0,1\}$ is a transition function \ie\ the programme of a machine. \end{itemize} \end{definition}

-By the configuration of machine $M$ we understand a triple $(q_i,x,y)$, $q_i\in Q$, $x,y\in A^\ast$.
-This the describes situation where the machine is in the state $q_i$, the tape contains the word $xy$ and the machine starts to scan the word $y$.
+By a configuration of machine $M$ we understand a triple $(q_i,x,y)$, $q_i\in Q$, $x,y\in A^\ast$.
+This describes a situation where the machine is in the state $q_i$, the tape contains the word $xy$ and the machine starts to scan the word $y$.
 If $x=x^\prime$ and $y=b_1y^\prime$ we can illustrate this situation as in Figure~\ref{fig:turing-computation}.

 The transition from the configuration $c_1$ to the configuration $c_2$ is called a computational step.
 We write $c\vdash c'$ if $\delta$ defines the transition from $c$ to $c'$.
 In this case $c'$ is called the successor of $c$.